 - All trash must be packed out, including toilet paper and human waste bags.

 - Use of public land for business or financial gain requires a special permit.

-- Wilderness is closed to motorized and mechanized vehicles and equipment.
+- Wilderness is closed to motor vehicles, mechanical transport, and motorized equipment.

 - If during your hike, your permit is inspected by BLM representatives, you may be asked to present a government issued I.D. for permit verification.